AurelicButter/MargarineBot/README.md

 A Discord bot coded in Node.js using the Discord.js Library.

 <b>CURRENTLY, BETA 0.5 CODE ON GITHUB IS NOT DISCORD TOS LEGAL!</b> I am currently working on updating the code so that it is.
-Use code from the Beta 0.6 branch in the meantime!
+Please wait until I push for the update.

 <b>Introduction:</b>